grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=23 (0x17) - Goodbye
-    VSCP_TYPE_INFORMATION_GOODBYE
-The system should be on a goodbye alert.
+    VSCP_TYPE_INFORMATION_GOODBYEThe system should be on a goodbye alert.
 This can be a user locking the door to go out for a days work or similar situation.
 All alarm systems should be activated in this situation.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |